Pierre Péladeau: Education and career

 In 1964, the employees of La Presse, the major Montréal French-language newspaper, went on strike, giving Péladeau the room to create his own newspaper, Le Journal de Montréal.

-Quebecor
+Quebecor Inc.

-Péladeau would create Quebecor in 1965, with Le Journal de Montréal as its flagship publication.
+Péladeau created Quebecor Inc. in 1965, with Le Journal de Montréal as its flagship publication.

 In 1977, Péladeau expanded Quebecor into the United States by starting a daily sports-heavy tabloid called The Philadelphia Journal, which was unsuccessful and ended its publication run in 1981.
-Péladeau later spoke of his failed venture and the loss of his 14 million USD investment as "the most expensive MBA in the United States."
-Péladeau also went on to acquire printing businesses in France and the United Kingdom, printing "Paris Match" amongst many other well known publications both in Europe and the USA.
+Péladeau later spoke of his failed venture and the loss of his 14 million USD investment as "the most expensive MBA in the United States".
+Péladeau also went on to acquire printing businesses in France and the United Kingdom, printing Paris Match, among many other well-known publications both in Europe and the USA.

 In 1983, Quebecor bought the Winnipeg Sun.

 Despite Péladeau's strong support for Quebec sovereignty, he chaired a committee in charge of organization Montreal's Canada Day celebrations in 1987.